 - A registered trade line will appear on your credit report

-- As you make on-time rent payments your credit will reflect this new trade line
+- As you make on-time rent payments it may help build your credit

 What Landlords Can See…